-Table 15 on page 63 shows operations that affect data values and table structures during restructuring.
+Table 18 shows operations that affect data values and table structures during restructuring.
 The first column identifies an action that you perform.
 The second column describes what DB2 OLAP Server does to the fact table for the database, and the third column describes what DB2 OLAP Server does to the key table for the database.